Wednesday, September 19, 2007

 Think again.

+In fact, GAO does not specifically address interior checkpoints.
 Moreover, consistent with its 2005 report on the interior checkpoint, the GAO says that they were "unable to verify implementation" of practices to ensure that capital projects support the agency's strategic goals and identify the mission need and gap between current and required capability.

 This GAO finding speaks directly to the need for an independent analysis of whether or not checkpoints are an effective border security tool.
 The GAO clearly says that the Border Patrol is incapable of making this finding.